-To assess the quality of output (decoded) sequences, two indexes, PSNR [3] and MS-SSIM [3,11], should be separately calculated for each color plane.
-For obtaining an integral estimation, BD-rate [12] should be computed for each range and each quality index.
-Finally, 18 values should be obtained for a color format, which contains 3 color planes (e.g., for YCbCr or RGB).
-A list of video sequences that should be used for testing as well as the 6 values of bit-rates are defined in a separate document.
+Finally, to obtain an integral estimation, BD-rate savings [12] should be computed for each range and each quality index.
+In addition, average values over all the 3 ranges should be provided for both PSNR and MS-SSIM.
+A list of video sequences that should be used for testing as well as the 10 QP values for the reference codec are defined in a separate document.
 Testing processes should use the information on the codec applications presented in this document.
-As the reference for evaluation, the HEVC/H.265 codec [4,5] must be used.
+As the reference for evaluation, state-of-the-art video codecs such as HEVC/H.265 [4,5] or VP9 must be used.
 The reference source code of the HEVC/H.265 codec can be found at [6].
 The HEVC/H.265 codec must be configured according to [13] and Table 8.

++ ++

-Intra-period, second HEVC/H.265 encoding mode according to [13] AI Intra Main or Intra Main10
+Intra-period, second HEVC/H.265 encoding mode according to [13]

+ר נ AI Intra Main or Intra Main10
-RA Random access Main or

-Random access Main10
+ר RA Random access Main or Random access Main10

-JIZD Low delay Main or Low delay Main10
++ JIZD Low delay Main or Low delay Main10